 Davis, Jennifer.
 Guide to Writing Effective Policy Memos.
-MIT OpenCourseWare, Water and Sanitation Infrastructure Planning in Developing Countries, Spring 2004; Pennock, Andrew.
+MIT OpenCourseWare, Water and Sanitation Infrastructure Planning in Developing Countries, Spring 2004; Judge, Andrew.
+"Designing and Implementing Policy Writing Assessments: A Practical Guide."
+Teaching Public Administration 39 (2021): 351-368; Pennock, Andrew.
 “The Case for Using Policy Writing in Undergraduate Political Science Courses.”
 PS: Political Science and Politics 44 (January 2011): 141-146.

 Policy memo writing assignments are intended to promote the following learning outcomes:

 You should not approach writing a policy memo in the same way as you would an academic research paper.
 Yes, there are certain commonalities in how the content is presented [e.g., a well-written problem statement], but the overarching objective of a policy memo is not to discover or create new knowledge.
-It is focused on providing a pre-determined group of readers the rationale for choosing a particular policy alternative or specific course of action.
+It is focused on providing a pre-determined group of readers the rationale for choosing a particular policy alternative and/or specific courses of action leading to positive social and political change within society.
 In this sense, most policy memos possess a component of advocacy and advice intended to promote evidence-based dialog about an issue.

 Given these intended learning outcomes, keep in mind the following: